Dr Koichiro Matsuura is a Japanese diplomatic expert.

 He served on the board of trustees for Mathematical Sciences Research Institute between 2008 and 2013, and chaired the board from 2010 to 2013.
 He also served as a distinguished presidential fellow for international affairs at the US National Academy of Sciences between 2002 and 2005.
 From 1999 to 2006, he was the secretary for International Mathematical Union.

 Professor Griffiths has taught at Harvard University, Princeton University, University of California at Berkeley, and Duke University.

-Dr Steven Cohen is executive director of Columbia University’s Earth Institute and a professor in the Practice of Public Affairs at Columbia University’s School of International and Public Affairs.
-He is director of the Master of Public Administration program in environmental science and policy at Columbia University’s School of International and Public Affairs, and director of the Master of Science in Sustainability Management at Columbia University’s School of Professional Studies.
-Dr Cohen is also director of the Research Program on Sustainability Policy and Management.
+Dr. Steven Cohen is a Professor in the Practice of Public Affairs at Columbia University’s School of International and Public Affairs and the Director of the Research Program on Sustainability Policy and Management at Columbia University’s Earth Institute.
+He is also the Director of the Master of Public Administration Program in Environmental Science and Policy at Columbia University’s School of International and Public Affairs, and the Director of the Masters of Science in Sustainability Management at Columbia University’s School of Professional Studies.

 Dr Cohen is an expert in public administration with a focus on environmental protection.
-He served as associate dean of Faculty and vice dean of Columbia’s School of International and Public Affairs.
-He was a policy analyst and consultant to the US Environmental Protection Agency and to various nonprofit organizations.
+He is the former Executive Director of Columbia University’s Earth Institute, and now serves as a senior advisor for the Institute.
+Dr Cohen was a policy analyst and consultant to the US Environmental Protection Agency and to various nonprofit organizations.

-Dr Cohen has co-authored a series of books in the field, in addition to articles on public management, sustainability management, and environmental policy.
-Dr Cohen also contributes to The Huffington Post on a weekly basis.
+Dr Cohen has authored a series of books in the field, in addition to articles on public management, sustainability management, and environmental policy.
+Dr Cohen also contributes to the Earth Institute’s State of the Planet website on a weekly basis.